The pros of opening a company in Hong Kong

 Step 1: Check the agency’s website

-Let’s suppose you did some research on Google.com and you found three to five agencies that offer a company incorporation service.
+Let’s suppose you did some research on Google.com and you found three to five agencies that offer company incorporation services.

 Does their website look professional?
 Is their English any good?
-Can you easily understand what the agency offers to you?
+Can you easily understand what the agency is offering you?
 How old is the website?
 Would you trust an agency that opened its website two months ago?
 Good, me neither.

-p.s.
-You can check the age of an internet domain for free on who.is.
+You can also check the age of an internet domain for free on who.is.

-If they ask you to pay by credit card, are you redirected to a page protected by an SSL certificate (you’ll see an URL that starts with https:// instead of http://) or not?
+If they ask you to pay by credit card, are you redirected to a page protected by an SSL certificate (you’ll see a URL that starts with https:// instead of http://) or not?

 Note that none of the information I’ve listed will ensure the honesty of the agency.
-I see them more as necessary but not sufficient conditions of doing business with me.
+I see them more as necessary but not sufficient conditions for doing business with me.

-Step 2: Getting more info about the agency
+Step 2: Getting more info on the agency

 Let’s suppose that the name of the agency that you’re researching is “HK Companies Incorp Limited” (a random name that I just made up).